0Atticus/desmos_animations/README.md

 ```
 >The time to load depends on the number of lines in the image as well as the size, all images will load eventually.

+> Add "--color" to your arguments to render the image in color.
 <br>

 ## Windows